 GPA has made great strides in preserving Elgin’s Historic past and actively works to continue that effort.
 Our members are enthusiastic and proud to show off both their own homes and those of others.
 Hence, Elgin’s Historic House Tour began.
 Now in its 34th year, the house tour attendance averages 1,000 people annually.
 Elgin rallies behind this event every year as all of our GPA members, city officials, and residents gather together to make this one of Elgin’s finest events.

-Our next General Membership meeting will be held on Thursday, October 20, at 360 Park Street, second floor.
+Our annual Pot Luck dinner is Friday April 28 starting at 6:30 at the Lord's Park Pavilion.
+Our next General Membership meeting will be held on Thursday, May 18, at 360 Park Street, second floor.
 General Membership meetings are open to the public.
 Non-members (and future members) are welcome!

 Come to learn whats happening in the neighborhood and build some community.